fxlin/p3-tee/docs/quickstart.md

 #### Install Software

-* Win owner: Install WSL2 [instructions](https://docs.google.com/document/d/1EseVrjfDBpFcz5_TETV7HQXRptpMQO6MJoI2Qq7vB2E/edit?usp=sharing); your Linux version can be Ubuntu >= 20.04.
-Also [instructions](https://docs.google.com/document/d/1MVOJzVWuJeYznnzXg1C6Pe6bLi1KlmXik2FiPB1mKlE/edit?usp=sharing).
+* Win owner: Install WSL2 [instructions](https://docs.google.com/document/d/1EseVrjfDBpFcz5_TETV7HQXRptpMQO6MJoI2Qq7vB2E/edit?usp=sharing); the Linux version for WSL can be Ubuntu >= 20.04.
+Also see [instructions](https://docs.google.com/document/d/1MVOJzVWuJeYznnzXg1C6Pe6bLi1KlmXik2FiPB1mKlE/edit?usp=sharing). **Warning**: you must use WSL terminals, not "cmd" or "Powershell" as you have have been doing before.
 * Mac owner: Install & configure X server. [instructions](https://docs.google.com/document/d/1MVOJzVWuJeYznnzXg1C6Pe6bLi1KlmXik2FiPB1mKlE/edit?usp=sharing)
 * Linux owner: make sure you have a local X desktop.

 ### Step 2: build OP-TEE for QEMU

-**NOTE: QEMU from p1 cannot be used for p3.**
+**NOTE: QEMU from p1 cannot be used.**

 We will pull code to ~/optee-qemuv8, so make sure there is no pre-existing directory with the same name.